s7a7ic/TinkerELEC/README.md

 - Change versioning scheme
 - Modify `emmctool` to clone/copy storage partition from emmc to sdcard
-- Prepare kernel-6.17 branch for further testing and fixing crashes
+- Get source closer to master branch, exept essential packages required for Kodi 21
+- Results with kernel-6.17.x branch
-  - rtl8723bs staging driver test: wifi had fewer dropouts but still got the "invalid-key" error at first
+  - rtl8723bs staging driver test: wifi had fewer dropouts but still got the "invalid-key" error on connect
   - Internal bluetooth can now connect to multiple devices in parallel
-  - System crashed or rebooted randomly
+  - Suspend does not work, system just reboots or hangs
+  - System fully shuts down without kernel patch
 - Add Retroarch and Moonlight for gaming purposes

 ## Features